1. Parenting

 • Use clear instructions instead of repeated “don’t” statements

-• Speak calmly, even when correcting behavior
+• Speak calmly when correcting behavior

 • Focus on correcting the behavior, not labeling the child